 TOP 10 the largest flying birds in the world

-It’s common to see cardinal, robin, or sparrows at our backyard.
-Those are pretty small and common in our daily life.
-Sometimes I wonder what are those largest flying birds in the world?
+It’s common to see cardinal, robin, or sparrows visiting our bird feeder at our backyard.
+Those are pretty small and common to see in our daily life.
+You might joys to watching them with a bird feeder with camera in your daily life.
+However, Sometimes I wonder what are those largest flying birds in the world?
 What’s their wingspan and where are they live?
 So I dig up some research online.

 Mute Swan, wingspan: 2.5 meters